webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Interpreting business requirements
     - Verifying deliverables against requirements
     - Assisting with testing and validation of products
-- **Business Case**
-  - **Justifies the project**'s viability(most important) and alignment with business goals.
-  - summarizes project and is first project proposal.
-Determines if project should proceed.
-  - created in discovery phase.
-Often includes details about budget and timelines(start, end).
-  - mnemonic: 'Executive Statements Offer Financial Projects Recommendation'
-    - Executive Summary: brief summary. problem statement, solution, result.
-    - Problem Statement: problem trying to solve.
-      - Problem Analysis: more details about why project should be prioritized.
-    - Options: pros and cons of multiple solutions.
-    - Financial Overview: cost-benefit on investment.
-    - Project Definition: more info. scope, resources, milestones, timeline.
-    - Recommendation: analysis which option is best for organization objectives.
-    -
-  - Analyzes the:
-    - Problem or opportunity the project addresses.
-    - Alternative solutions and their costs/benefits.
-    - Projected financial impact on the organization.
-    - Risks and mitigation strategies.
-  - Function:
-    - Secures executive buy-in and funding for the project.
-    - Demonstrates the value proposition and return on investment.
-    - Guides project prioritization and decision-making.
-    - Provides ongoing performance benchmarks and justification.
-  - mnemonic: 'JAFAR DASH'
-  - **Justification**: benefits to organization.
-  - **Alignment to the Strategic Plan**: project aligns with organizations overall strategy.
-  - **Feasibility Study Results**: determine if project is doable and likely to succeed.
-  - **Analysis of the Problem or Opportunity**: gap analysis: compare where we are and where we want to go.
-  - **Recommended Solutions**: expected results and impact.
-  - **Description**: describe the project.
-  - **Alternative Solutions**: expected results and impact from alternative solution.
-  - **Stakeholders**: anyone/organization with vested interest.
-  - **High-Level Risk Analysis**: known risk documented.
 - **Business Storytelling: Current State vs Future State**
   - either tell a good story of Current state vs. Future state with descriptive words or charts.
   - both sides must use same metrics.